-The Matrix is an analogy for the folklore that supports misrepresentations and half-truths.
-This construct represents the programming of our society for the profit of a few.
-Unplugging from the cultural narrative is the only way to live free, and it is possible.
+The Matrix is an analogy for the programming of the cultural narrative which creates our national folklore.
+It’s the programming that supports misrepresentations and half-truths and exploits people for profit.
+Unplugging from the cultural mythology is the only way to live free, and it is possible.

 Realize that as long as you remain under the control of this social construct, it will dominate your life.
 It will keep you a mental slave.
 Are you ready to unplug from the matrix?

 The system is the dominant cultural narrative.
-Abrahamic religions (1) of Christianity, Islam, and Judaism control this narrative.
+Abrahamic religions (1) of Christianity, Islam, and Judaism control cultural folklore.
 They have a combined membership of nearly 4 billion members worldwide (2).